Christopher Reeve: Disability activism

 Reeve left the Kessler Rehabilitation Center feeling inspiration from the other patients he had met.
 Because the media was constantly covering him, he decided to use his name to put focus on spinal cord injuries.
-In 1996, he also hosted the Paralympics in Atlanta and spoke at the Democratic National Convention.
-He traveled across the country to make speeches.
+He traveled across the country to make speeches and also hosted the 1996 Summer Paralympic Games in Atlanta and spoke at the Democratic National Convention.
 For these efforts, he was placed on the cover of Time on August 26, 1996.

+Reeve was elected chairman of the American Paralysis Association and vice chairman of the National Organization on Disability.
+With Joan Irvine Smith, he co-founded the Reeve-Irvine Research Center, which is now one of the leading spinal cord research centers in the world.
+In 1999, the American Paralysis Association and Reeve's own foundation, established in 1996, were merged into the Christopher Reeve Foundation, which aims to speed up research through funding and to use grants to improve the quality of lives of people with disabilities.
+The Foundation to date has given more than $140 million to research and more than $46 million in quality-of-life grants.
+Reeve served as a board member for several organizations' aim to improve quality of life for people with disabilities.

+In the mid-1990s, Reeve established the Christopher Reeve Acting Scholarship, which is given to a young disabled actor at the Media Access Awards, sponsored by the Reeve Foundation.
+The scholarship changed its name to the Christopher Reeve Acting Award in 2023.

-Reeve's first effort to change disability legislation was in supporting a 1997 bill would raise the lifetime "cap" on insurance payments from the standard $1 million to $10 million per person.
+Reeve's first effort to change disability legislation was in supporting a 1997 bill to raise the lifetime "cap" on insurance payments from $1 million to $10 million per person.
 For catastrophically injured people with one insurance policy, the $1 million limit often lasts just a few years.
+He said, "There are certain CEOs of insurance companies taking home $300 million a year in personal income.
+That is outrageous.
+We need to make insurance companies provide the benefits they are supposed to, and we shouldn't have to fight for necessities."
 The bill was narrowly defeated.
 In 1999, he supported the Work Incentives Improvement Act, which allows people to continue to receive disability benefits after they return to work.
 This bill passed.

-Reeve was elected chairman of the American Paralysis Association (now Christopher and Dana Reeve Foundation) and vice chairman of the National Organization on Disability.
-With Joan Irvine Smith, he co-founded the Reeve-Irvine Research Center, which is now one of the leading spinal cord research centers in the world.
-In 1999, the American Paralysis Association and another foundation Reeve had founded were merged into the Christopher Reeve Foundation, which aims to speed up research through funding and to use grants to improve the quality of the lives of people with disabilities.
-The Foundation to date has given more than $65 million to research and more than $8.5 million in quality-of-life grants.
-Of Christopher Reeve, UC Irvine said, "in the years following his injury, Christopher did more to promote research on spinal cord injury and other neurological disorders than any other person before or since".

-Reeve served as a board member for several organizations aim to improve quality of life for people with disabilities.

 Reeve lobbied for expanded federal funding on embryonic stem cell research to include all embryonic stem cell lines in existence and for self-governance to make open-ended scientific inquiry of the research.
-President George W. Bush limited the federal funding to research only on human embryonic stem cell lines created on or before August 9, 2001, the day he announced his policy, and allotted approximately $100 million for it.
+President George W. Bush limited federal funding to research only on human embryonic stem cell lines created on or before August 9, 2001, the day he announced his policy, and allotted approximately $100 million for it.
 Reeve initially called this "a step in the right direction", admitting he did not know about the existing lines and would look into them further.
 He fought against the limit when scientists revealed an early research technique involved mixing the human stem cells with mouse cells contaminated most of the old lines.